Howard Gaukrodger

 The Lufianblid trilogy continues with…

-Global Dawning
+Global Dawning:

-– The Great Fire
+The Great Fire

-Global Dawning – The great fire continues the epic adventures of Maluk, the grolar bear, and his human companions, Luka and Emma.
+Book 2, Global Dawning - The great fire continues the epic adventures of Maluk, the grolar bear, and his human companions, Luka and Emma.
 We read of alliances across the world, betrayal, climate disasters, and an extraordinary discovery.

-Global Dawning
+Global Dawning:

-– The race is on
+The race is on